Initial Appearance Court In Maricopa County & Pinal County For Sex Crime Charges

 Warning Signs That You Could Be Under Investigation Prior To Being Arrested & IA Court

-For the majority of cases of a sex offense, there are indicator signs before ever being arrested.
-They may include:
+In the majority of sex offense cases, there are warning signs before ever being arrested.
+These indicators may include:

-All of these occur at the pre-charge, pre-indictment stage of a sex crime case.
-Our attorneys always advise clients to retain attorneys as soon as possible at this stage—in other words, before an indictment is ordered and before the Initial Appearance court hearing.
+Some or all of these investigation indicators will usually appear during the pre-charge, pre-indictment stage of a sex crime case.
+Our attorneys always advise clients to retain attorneys as soon as possible at this early stage, ideally before an indictment is ordered and before the Initial Appearance court hearing.

 What Is Initial Appearance Court (IA)?

-When someone is charged with a felony sex crime in Arizona, they may be:
+When someone is charged with a felony sex crime in Arizona, they may be arrested at time of offense or arrested after a warrant had been issued.

-The defendant is transported to Initial Appearance Court, which is currently held in Maricopa County at the Intake Transfer and Release (ITR) facility.
+In Maricopa County, the defendant is transported to Initial Appearance Court, which is currently held at the Intake Transfer and Release (ITR) facility in Phoenix, AZ.
 The Fourth Avenue Jail is no longer utilized for felony sex crime IA Court.

 At the Initial Appearance, the judge will: